Tuscan White Bean Skillet

 Why you will love this recipe

 • Quick and easy – this Tuscan white bean skillet is ready in 15 minutes, that includes prep time!
 The key to making this meal so quickly is to use leftover rice!
-I typically prep extra rice over the weekend so I can make a quick and healthy meal in just minutes during the week (check out this vegan shawarma for another 10-minute meal with leftover rice).
+I typically prep extra rice over the weekend so I can make a quick meal in just minutes during the week (check out this vegan shawarma for another 10-minute meal with leftover rice).

 • Budget friendly, simple ingredients – the bulk of this recipe is rice and beans, the ultimate budget friendly meal!
 You can find kale in most grocery stores for $1-2 a head and sundried tomatoes are a great budget friendly ingredient because they last so long in the fridge!
 You should be able to find all the ingredients for this Italian white bean skillet in your local grocery store.